 The color is indicative of the wearer’s age and status.
 Young girls wear pure white, fully-lined outfits symbolizing their purity.
 Older but unmarried girls move into soft pastel shades.
 Only married women wear the long dresses in strong, rich colors, usually over white or black pants.
 The pants should reach the soles of the feet and flow along the floor.

 And, a cutting from the shoulders to armpit and above waist make this custom comfortable and easy to wear and move.
 This feature is a typical design, creating incredible alluring beauty of girls or ladies wearing Vietnamese traditional dress.

 Nowadays. you now can find different types of Ao dai in all the designs with modern or classic styles in Vietnam.
-Also, finding good places to buy and make Ao dai in Vietnam is not difficult, because of many skillful tailor-shops in different cities in Vietnam.
+Also, it is not difficult to find good places to buy and make Ao dai in Vietnam because of many skillful tailor-shops in different cities in Vietnam.

 It is hard to think of a more elegant, demure, and charming outfit that suits Vietnamese women of different ages than Ao dai.